leveste/EternalBasher/readme.md

 ------------------------

-**Auto Heckin' Texture Converter (WIP)**
+**Auto Heckin' Texture Converter**

-Automatically converts any texture file(s) to the TGA format required by the game, eliminating the need of using Nvidia's tool to convert to BC1a and then DivinityMashine. manually.
+Automatically converts any texture file(s) to the TGA format required by the game, eliminating the need of using Nvidia's tool to convert to BC1a and then DivinityMashine manually.

 **DOOMSaveManagerLinux**